 Dog Specific NSAIDs for pain relief

 While giving your dog Ibuprofen is a big no-no, there are NSAIDs explicitly made for dogs.
 NSAIDs provide much-needed pain management for dogs that are post-surgery or with long-term conditions such as arthritis,

 However, never give your dog pain meds without checking with your veterinarian first.
 While some pain-relief medicines are available and suitable for dogs, getting the correct dosage is vital, as is monitoring your dog for adverse side effects.

 Common dog-specific NSAIDs that are safe to give dogs include;

 - Firocoxib (Previcox)

-Although these NSAIDs are considered safe for dogs, it’s essential you monitor your dog for any of the following side effects
+Although these pain medications are safe for dogs, you must monitor your dog for any of the following side effects.

 - Reduced appetite

 - Decreased activity

 Because NSAIDs reduce the production of Prostaglandins, the protection they provide to the gastrointestinal tract can be lost.
 Long-term use can lead to damage in the form of ulcers and perforations in the stomach and intestines.
 There’s a fine line between reducing your dog’s pain and over-medicating your dog, so be safe and take your veterinarian’s advice before medicating your dog.